 The Helms Burton Act authorizes damage lawsuits to be brought in U.S. courts by U.S. claimants against those "trafficking" in the claimants' confiscated property.
 No such lawsuits have been filed because all Presidents of the United States in office since the enactment of the Helms Burton Act have exercised their authority to suspend the right of claimants to bring such lawsuits for successive periods of up to six months.
 Pursuant to this authority, the President has suspended the right of claimants for successive six month periods since 1996.
 This includes the incumbent U.S. administration which has issued a number of suspensions since taking office.
 However, in issuing its latest suspension, the incumbent U.S. administration has signaled that it is undertaking a review to determine whether to issue any further suspensions, including by reducing the suspension period to 45 days from February 1, 2019.
 The Corporation has received letters in the past from U.S. nationals claiming ownership of certain Cuban properties or rights in which the Corporation has an indirect interest.
-However, even if the suspension were permitted to expire, Sherritt does not believe that its operations would be materially affected by any Helms Burton Act lawsuits, because Sherritt's minimal contacts with the United States would likely deprive any U.S. court of personal jurisdiction over Sherritt.
-Furthermore, even if personal jurisdiction were exercised, any successful U.S. claimant would have to seek enforcement of the U.S. court judgment outside the U.S. in order to reach material Sherritt assets.
+However, even if the suspension were permitted to expire, Sherritt does not believe that its operations would be materially affected by any Helms Burton Act lawsuits, because Sherritt's minimal contacts with the United States would likely deprive any U.S. claimant would have to seek enforcement of the U.S. court judgment outside the U.S. in order to reach material Sherritt assets.
 Management believes it unlikely that a court in any country in which Sherritt has material assets would enforce a Helms Burton Act judgment.